joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

   a value (or `null` ) in each index.

 - A Vector can optionally be fixed-length.
-This means that the number of elements the Vector contains can’t change.
+This means that the number of elements the Vector contains can't change.

-- Access to a Vector’s elements is bounds-checked.
+- Access to a Vector's elements is bounds-checked.
 You can never read a value from an index greater than the final element (`length` - 1).
 You can never set a value with an index more than one beyond the current final index.
 (In other words, you can only set a value at an existing index or at index `[length]`.)